ABOUT KIM HARTLEROAD

-Once finished at UC Davis, Kim became the assistant winemaker at Santa Barbara’s Summerland Winery, where he helped produce several Gold Medal Pinot Noir single vineyard wines.
+Once finished at UC Davis, Kim interned at Santa Barbara’s Summerland Winery, where he helped produce several Gold Medal Pinot Noir single vineyard wines.
 It was Summerland’s head winemaker, Etienne Terlinden, who helped orchestrate Blue Cape Cellars’ home at the custom crush winemaking facility, High Life Wines, in Santa Barbara a few years later.
-In 2012, Blue Cape Cellars was founded by Kim Hartleroad and business partner James Peck, finally achieving a long-time dream of establishing premium winery.
+In 2012, Blue Cape Cellars was founded by Kim Hartleroad and business partner James Peck, finally achieving a long-time dream of producing premium wine.
 Production is tiny at just 500 cases per year and includes Pinot Noir, Pinot Grigio, and the upcoming release of a Chardonnay.

 The Blue Cape Cellars name and logo honor Kim’s late mother Aletha who proudly wore a blue cape in her duties as a caring registered nurse.
 The golden fields of grain pictured on the label are reminiscent of the golden wheat she grew up around on her family’s farm in Kansas.